2009 California Redwoods season

 The 2009 California Redwoods season was the first and only season for the California Redwoods.
 In the United Football League's Premiere Season, the team finished with a 2–4 record and in third place.
 This team is now known as the Sacramento Mountain Lions.

+The Redwoods played in the inaugural UFL game on October 8, which they lost to the Las Vegas Locomotives by a score of 30–17.

 Draft

 The draft took place on June 19, 2009.
 Those selected were among participants in earlier workouts held in Orlando as well as Las Vegas.
 Once a player was picked by a team, his rights were held by that team should he elect to play in the UFL.